MaterializeInc/materialize/doc/user/content/sql/patterns/percentiles.md

     parent: 'sql-patterns'
 ---

-Percentiles are a statistical measure used to understand and interpret data.
-The k-th percentile is the value such that k percent of all values are lower than the percentile.
+Percentiles are a useful statistic to understand and interpret data distribution.
+This pattern covers how to use histograms to efficiently calculate percentiles in Materialize.

-A naive way to compute percentiles is to simply order all values and pick the value at the position of the corresponding percentile.
-This can be easily expressed in Materialize through `order by`, `offset`, and `limit`.
-But this way of computing percentiles keeps all values around and therefore requires memory that linearly grows with the number of values that are tracked.
-There are better suited alternatives that reduce the required memory footprint, two of which are explained below: histograms and High Dynamic Range (HDR) histograms.
+A naive way to compute percentiles is to order all values and pick the value at the position of the corresponding percentile.
+This way of computing percentiles keeps all values around and therefore demands memory to grow linearly with the number of tracked values.
+Two better approaches to reduce the memory footprint are: histograms and High Dynamic Range (HDR) histograms.

 Histograms have a lower memory footprint, linear to the number of *unique* values, and computes precise percentiles.
 HDR histograms further reduce the memory footprint but at the expense of computing approximate percentiles.
 They are particularly interesting if there is a long tail of large values that you want to track, which is often the case for latency measurements.